kjkasi/EasyNetQWiki/Documentation/Connecting-to-RabbitMQ.md

     var bus = RabbitHutch.CreateBus(“host=myServer;virtualHost=myVirtualHost;username=mike;password=topsecret”);

+The connection string is made up key/value pairs in the format key=value, each one separated by a semicolon (;).
 The only required field is 'host'.
 The possible connection string values are:

     host (e.g. host=localhost or host=192.168.2.56 or host=myhost.mydomain.com) this field is required.
     port (e.g. port=1234) default is the standard AMQP port 5672